Jun711/jun711.github.io/_posts/2019-02-18-aws-dynamodb-global-and-local-secondary-indexes-comparison.md

 WHERE email='username@email.com';
 ```

-It possible to do so using DynamoDB scan operation.
+It is possible to obtain the same query result using DynamoDB scan operation.
 However, scan operations access every item in a table which is slower than query operations that access items at specific indices.
-Imagine, you have look for a book in a library by going through possibly all the books in the library versus you know which shelf the book is at.
+Imagine, you have to look for a book in a library by going through possibly all the books in the library versus you know which shelf the book is at.

-Thus, there is a need for another table or data structure that are stored with different primary key and maps a subset of attributes from this base table.
+Thus, there is a need for another table or data structure that stores data with different primary key and maps a subset of attributes from this base table.
 This other table is called a secondary index and is managed by AWS DynamoDB.
 When items are added, modified, or deleted in the base table, associated secondary indexes will be updated to reflect the changes.

 ## Global(GSI) vs Local Secondary Indexes(LSI)
 AWS DynamoDB supports two types of indexes: Global Secondary Index (GSI) and Local Secondary Index (LSI).